codalogic/cl-utils/README.md

     s = expand( "File: %0, Line: %1, Col: %2", str_args() << "my-file.txt" << 10 << 2 );

+When named parameters are used, a pair of `str_args` arguments are used to provide the data to `expand`.
+The first in the pair is the name of the parameter, and the second is the value to be used for the parameter.
+When a named parameter is looked up, a search is made for an argument that has a value of the name of the parameter indicated in the `format`.
+If such an argument is found, then the argument following the found argument is used as the value for string interpolation.
+For example:

+    s = expand( "File: %{file}, Line: %{line}, Col: %{col}", str_args() << "file" << "my-file.txt" <<
+                    "line" << 10 <<
+                    "col" << 2 );

-To add a formatted string to the end of a existing string, the following can be used:
+To add a formatted string to the end of a existing string, `expand_append` following can be used:

     std::string & expand_append( std::string * p_out, const char format[], const str_args & r_args );
     std::string & expand_append( std::string * p_out, const char format[], const str_args & r_arg_1, const str_args & r_arg_2 );